 7.3 The student will promote healthy schools, families, and communities.

-Create a campaign to promote cardiovascular health.

-Formulate a plan to increase opportunities for physical activity at home, at school, and in the community.
+Promote strategies for maintaining a healthy circulatory system.

 Design and promote safe walking and bike routes to and from school or another location in the community.

-Encourage nutrient-dense food choices at home and at school.
+Encourage nutrient-dense food choices at home, at school, and in restaurants.

-Encourage peers and family members to eat healthy foods and to be physically active.
+Educate peers and family members on the importance of eating a healthy breakfast and being physically active.

+Explore opportunities to engage with local school wellness policy committees to advocate for nutritional food and beverage choices for all school-sponsored events.

+Promote understanding of the importance of handwashing, not sharing food, and allergen safe-zones.

-Create a personal and family plan to meet guidelines for sleep and rest.
+Engage family to create a personal plan to meet recommended guidelines for sleep and rest.

-Promote the importance of regular health and medical screenings and medical examinations.
+Determine strategies to protect against the harmful effects of the sun, heat, and cold.

 Identify ways to participate in school and community efforts to promote a drug-free lifestyle.

-Describe how family practices and customs promote positive health choices.

-Analyze the types of advertising techniques used to influence adolescent and family health practices and decisions.
+Create strategies to identify types of advertising techniques used in a variety of media, including social media that may influence adolescents’ decisions concerning alcohol, tobacco and nicotine products, and other drugs.

-Evaluate the validity of information from different resources, and share findings with others.
+Identify and demonstrate strategies and skills for avoiding alcohol, tobacco, inhalants, and other harmful substances (e.g., effective refusal skills).

-Identify a health care product or service for students, families, schools, or communities.

-Demonstrate how to influence others to make positive health choices.
+Evaluate and promote a health care product or service for students, families, schools, or communities that will help others to make positive health choices.

-Create strategies to address differences between family values and beliefs and those of friends.
+Define public health, and describe the associated health and medical careers and the training required for these occupations.

-Create strategies to promote awareness of consequences associated with gang involvement.
+Create strategies to promote awareness of consequences associated with gang involvement and healthy alternatives to gang involvement.

+Develop achievable goals for handling stressors in healthy ways.

+Design ways to demonstrate empathy, compassion, and acceptance for others to support healthy relationships.

 Promote strategies for coping with disappointment and adversity.

 Promote help-seeking for mental health concerns.

-Design an evaluation tool that measures safety and supportiveness of a school climate.
+Demonstrate healthy verbal, nonverbal, written, and visual communication skills

+Identify school and community resources for help and support with eating disorders.

+Identify personal, family, school, community, and healthcare professional resources that can help oneself and others with mental illnesses and emotional challenges.

+Assess your school’s safety protocols (e.g., reporting processes, support provided for a positive climate) and recommend suggestions for improvement.

-Create a campaign to prevent bullying in school and online.
+Create a campaign to prevent/stop bullying or cyberbullying.

-Identify ways to maintain a safe and healthy environment at school and at home.
+Describe ways to maintain a safe and healthy environment at school, in the community, at home, and online.

 Demonstrate ways to conserve and promote the conservation of natural resources.